Per mL Chloramphenicol 5 mg, dexamethasone Na phosphate 1 mg

 Corticosteroids may mask, activate or aggravate eye infection.
 Local use of dexamethasone over prolonged period may lead in some cases to secondary glaucoma & development of complicated cataract.
 Possibility of inducing corneal abscess, fungal keratopathy or glaucoma.
 Childn.

 Itching, redness, swelling, foreign body sensation or other sign of irritation not present before therapy.
-Ocular burning or stinging upon drug instillation & blurred vision, elevation of IOP, posterior subcapsular cataract formation, secondary ocular infection following suppression of host response; delayed wound healing & corneal thinning &/or perforation of the globe may occur.
+Ocular burning or stinging upon drug instillation & blurred vision, elevation of IOP, posterior subcapsular cataract formation, secondary ocular infection following suppression of host response; delayed wound healing & corneal thinning &/or globe perforation may occur.
 Ptosis & mydriasis.
 Dysgeusia.

 Penicillins, cephalosporins, gentamicin, tetracyclines, polymyxin B, vancomycin or sulfadiazine, drugs which have an adverse effect on hematopoiesis, sulfonylureas, coumarin derivatives, hydantoins & methotrexate.